Welcome to Download LibreOffice 06/18/2026 03:07am

 What is a Hybrid PDF File?

-A hybrid PDF file is a PDF document that is readable by any standard PDF reader, but also includes the source file in Writer, Calc, or Impress format (ODT, ODS, or ODP) embedded within it.
+A Hybrid PDF file in LibreOffice is a PDF document that is readable by any standard PDF reader, but also includes the source file in Writer, Calc, or Impress format (ODT, ODS, or ODP) embedded within it.
 The advantage of saving your documents as hybrid PDFs is the ability to share them with people who may not have LibreOffice installed, while still retaining the option to edit the original using LibreOffice.

 Benefits of Hybrid PDF Files